Preetha2019/samplec/Advanced-Chapter7.md

 ### Chapter 7.
 C Structures

-To store the collection of heterogenous data types seperately.
+To store the collection of heterogenous data seperately.

 #### Syntax: